 Confirming a Prader-Willi diagnosis

 It wasn’t until Jayda’s first few visits with her pediatrician, Akron Children’s Therese Linnon, DO, that it became evident something else was going on.
 At her first-week appointment, Jayda had lost a whole pound and wasn’t wetting diapers regularly.
-Weighing in at just 4 pounds, Dr. Linnon was concerned and recommended the family admit Jayda to Akron Children’s Hospital for further evaluation.
+Weighing in at just 4 pounds, Dr. Linnon was concerned and recommended the family admit Jayda to Akron Children’s for further evaluation.

 “Jayda’s muscle tone was so low that she could barely support her tiny body,” said Dr. Linnon.
 “I was concerned she had a neurological condition that was potentially life-threatening.
 So, I sat down with the family, calmly instructed them on what to do and what to expect in hopes of easing their worried minds.”